rmj9000/BankCustomerAttrition/README.md

 ### Hypothesis 3: Customers with shorter tenure at the bank are more likely to attrite.
-We suspect that some customers will hop from bank to bank to take adantage of signup bonuses.
+We suspect that some customers will hop from bank to bank to take advantage of signup bonuses.
 Furthermore, if newer customers are more prone to leaving, it may signal issues with onboarding, early experience, or unmet expectations.
 This insight is crucial for improving customer retention strategies during the first few months of engagement

 #### How we plan to validate: